-Needless to say, I’ve been over (and under) dressing for winter running for several years now.
-It takes some trial and error, some sweaty days and some numb fingers, so let this beginner-friendly guide help you get a jump start on not freezing your booty off as winter runner!
+I’ve been over (and under) dressing for winter running for years.
+It takes some trial and error, some sweaty days and some numb fingers as you dial in what layers to wear when.

 A good rule of thumb is dress like it’s 10 degrees warmer than it actually is.